Skip to content

 How does the South Dakota REDI Fund loan forgiveness work?

 The REDI Fund issues loans at a 3% fixed rate with up to $3M available.
 Forgiveness is tied to employment milestones specified in your loan agreement — typically a percentage of the principal converts to a grant as you create and retain the committed number of full-time jobs.
-The exact forgiveness formula is negotiated with GOED based on your project scope.
-Businesses must contribute 10% equity and maintain jobs for the forgiveness to apply.
+The exact forgiveness formula is negotiated with GOED based on your project scope, and GOED applies a "but for" test — the project must not proceed, or proceed at a smaller scale, without the incentive.
+Businesses must contribute 10% equity and maintain jobs at or above the county average wage for the forgiveness to apply.

 Does South Dakota have a state R&D tax credit?